Choosing a suitable software development methodology can be challenging.

 Lean Project Leaders

-The lean project Leader works as the core communication channel between Lean Master and the team.
-They also work as a motivator.
+The Lean Project Leader serves as the core communication channel between the Lean Master and the team.
+They also function as a motivator.

 • Removing barriers in the project and reporting progress.